aoberoi/buddytok/README.md

 user connects to the presence session, which causes the local user's status to change.
 When the modal observes the status changing to 'online', it is dismissed.

 #### LocalUser (web/js/models/LocalUser.js)

 The LocalUser's responsibilities are:

 *  Storing and managing state about the local user.
 *  Requesting presence session details from the server and validating.
 *  Updating other users with its state via the presence session.
 *  Notifying and allowing other objects to query for its state.

+#### UserInfoVIew (web/js/views/UserInfo.js)

+The UserInfoView is also backed by the local user model.
+It is a simple view that is positioned in the right side of the header.
+It displays the user's name when connected and "Not connected" otherwise.

+#### BuddyList (web/js/collections/BuddyList.js)

+The BuddyList in a collection of RemoteUser model objects.
+Its responsibility is to encapsulate creation and deletion of remote users by receiving signals from the presence session.
+It also notifies other objects when the availability of a remote user changes.

+#### RemoteUser (web/js/models/RemoteUser.js)

+The RemoteUser is a model that stores and manages the state of a remote user by receiving signals from the presence session.
+It notifies other objects when the remote user's status changes.

+#### BuddyListView (web/js/views/BuddyListView.js)

+The BuddyListView handles presenting the data in the BuddyList collection.
+This includes enabling and disabling the UI as the status of remote users and the local user changes.
+It also handles user input when the camera icon button is pressed by notifying other objects that an invitation should be created.

+#### InvitationList (web/js/collections/InvitationList.js)

+The InvitationList is a collection of Invitation model objects.
+Its responsibility is to encapsulate the invitation flow and rules regarding how to handle incoming and outgoing invitations.
+It uses the presence session to send and recieve invitations with signaling.

+#### Invitation (web/js/models/Invitation.js)

+The Invitation is a model that represents either an incoming or an outgoing invitation.
+Each invitaiton has a remote user associated with it.
+This class encapsulates requesting chat data from the server and allows other objects to query for that data.

+#### ChatView (web/js/views/ChatView.js)

+The ChatView handles presenting a chat once an invitation has been sent and accepted.
+It is backed by a Chat model and listens for events from it to adapt the UI accordingly.

+#### Chat (web/js/models/Chat.js)

+The Chat model encapsulates the logic used to conduct a video chat including an OpenTok session and its event handlers.
+It is created with a reference to the invitation which caused it to be created, and uses it to read the information needed to connect (API key, session ID, and token).

 ## Requirements